eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/domain/domainParticipant/domainParticipant.rst

 The special symbol :class:`PARTICIPANT_QOS_DEFAULT` can be used as QoS parameter on :func:`create_participant()` or :func:`set_qos()` methods to indicate that the current default :ref:`dds_layer_domainParticipantQos` should be used.

+When the system starts, the default :ref:`dds_layer_domainParticipantQos` is equivalent to the default constructed value :func:`DomainParticipantQos()`.
 The default :ref:`dds_layer_domainParticipantQos` can be modified at any time using the :func:`set_default_participant_qos()` method on the :ref:`dds_layer_domainParticipantFactory` singleton.
 Modifying the default :ref:`dds_layer_domainParticipantQos` will not affect already existing